Emphysema

 • Signs and symptoms of emphysema may take years to develop.
 The most common early warning signs are shortness of breath, coughing up mucus, wheezing and chest tightness.

 • A healthcare provider will review your medical history, conduct a physical exam and diagnose emphysema using a lung function test called spirometry.
-Other procedures or tests may include chest X-rays, CT scan, pulse oximetry, arterial blood gas test and electrocardiogram (ECG).
+Other procedures or tests may include chest X-rays, CT scan, pulse oximetry, arterial blood gas test and electrocardiogram (ECG or EKG).

-• Supplemental oxygen is a medication prescribed by your healthcare provider and can increase the oxygen levels in your body.
-Other treatments may include non-surgical endobronchial valve therapy or EBVs.
-EBVs are placed in your airways to allow trapped air to escape.
+• Other treatment options include supplemental oxygen prescribed by your healthcare provider to help increase the oxygen levels in your body.
+Non-surgical endobronchial valve therapy or EBV are valves placed in your airways to allow trapped air to escape.
 Lung volume reduction surgery can relieve pressure by removing a portion of diseased lung tissue or a lung transplant may be considered.

 Visit our COPD section to learn more »